AHP15/Abdessittir.github/README.md

 # portfolio-project

 This is a portfolio website to showcase [my](https://github.com/Abdessittir) skills, experience, and what type of projects I've worked on.
-Right now I only created the first two sections of it (the toolbar, and the headline section).
+Right now I only created the mobile version  of it.

 ## Buit with